k2view-academy/K2View-Academy/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md

    - <studio>Right-click, select **Add link to** > **child population** > **column**.</studio>

-   - <web>Right-click on this field out connector, select the target table, the target table population and then the target input field.</web>
+   - <web>Right-click on this field output connector, select the target table, the target table population and then the target input field.</web>

      <web>